-CASE STUDY CONCEPT: Balancing Responsiveness and Efficiency — The central challenge of almost any supply chain is to meet product demand (be responsive) while also reducing inventory and operating costs (be efficient).
+CASE STUDY CONCEPT: The central challenge of most supply chains is to meet product demand (be responsive), while also reducing inventory and operating costs (be efficient).
+You will learn about this challenge as the supply chain manager for a company called “Cincinnati Seasonings” in Cincinnati, Ohio USA.

-A company called “Cincinnati Seasonings” is located in Cincinnati, Ohio USA.
+The company reflects the heritage of this historic river city.
 The company’s founder learned about food seasonings and spices by working in the family business while growing up.
-They operate a chain of restaurants in Cincinnati whose specialty is Cincinnati-style chili, the city’s contribution to world cuisine.
-It uses a certain fine mix of seasonings to give it the flavor it is famous for (Wikipedia article “Cincinnati Chili” – http://en.wikipedia.org/wiki/Cincinnati_chili).
+That business is a chain of restaurants whose specialty is Cincinnati-style chili, the city’s contribution to world cuisine.
+It uses a certain fine mix of seasonings to give it the flavor it is famous for (Wikipedia, “Cincinnati Chili” – http://en.wikipedia.org/wiki/Cincinnati_chili).

-The company and its founder reflect the heritage and style of this historic river city.
-Cincinnati Seasonings has done well, demand for their food seasonings is growing steadily and you have been hired to head up the company’s supply chain operations.
-There is a seasonings factory downtown in an industrial area by the river, and a distribution center at a transportation hub on the outskirts of town.
-They deliver products to stores in Ohio and surrounding states.
-The company wants you to improve their existing supply chain, and then expand it to support the company’s growth.
+Demand for Cincinnati Seasonings products is growing steadily, and you have been hired to run the company’s supply chain operations.
+There is a seasonings factory downtown in an industrial area by the river, and a distribution center (DC) at a transportation hub on the outskirts of town.
+From the DC, products are delivered to stores in Ohio and surrounding states.
+The company wants you to improve their existing supply chain, and then expand it to support the company’s growth as they open new stores.

 Cincinnati Seasonings has a relatively simple supply chain composed of one factory, one warehouse distribution center (DC), and three stores.
 This supply chain enables the company to sell its products in stores around the Midwestern United States.
 As the case study progresses, you will be challenged to keep expanding the supply chain to serve more stores farther and farther away from the original company factory and DC.